FrankTimmons/mr-robogers/README.md

 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 'Won't you be my neighbor?', 4, 5]

+Test 4: "It should replace every 2 in the output array with 'Boop'"
+Code: beepBoop(5);
+Expected Output: [0, 1, 'Boop', 'Won't you be my neighbor?', 4, 5]

 ## License

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_